-- Visit CSU Health Network Counseling Services: CSU Health & Medical Center, 151 W. Lake St. Walk-in hours: M-F 7:30am to 4:30pm; Tuesdays 7:30am to 7:30pm
+- CSU Health Network Counseling Services: 3rd floor of CSU Health & Medical Center, 151 W. Lake St.

 - Call the National Suicide Prevention Lifeline: 1-800-273-TALK (8255) This is a 24-hour, toll-free, confidential suicide prevention hotline available to anyone in suicidal crisis or emotional distress.

 - The Veterans Crisis Line connects Veterans in crisis and their families and friends with qualified, caring Department of Veterans Affairs responders through a confidential toll-free hotline and online chat.
 Call 1-800-273-8255 and Press 1

 - The Trevor Project provides crisis intervention and suicide prevention services to lesbian, gay, bisexual, transgender and questioning youth.
 They have established the Trevor Lifeline that you can call at 1-866-488-7386 to speak with a trained volunteer with specific sensitivity to LGBTQ issues.

 Call the Transgender Suicide Prevention Hotline (Trans Lifeline)- 877-565-8860